canonical/k8s-snap/docs/src/howto/install/charm.md

 ## Check available channels (optional)

-It is a good idea to check the available channels before installing the snap.
+It is a good idea to check the available channels before installing the charm.
 Run the command:

 ```bash
 juju info k8s
 juju info k8s-worker
 ```

 ...which will output a list of currently available channels.
-See the [channels page] for an explanation of the different types of channel.
+See the [channels page][channels] for an explanation of the different types of channel.

 ## Deploying the charm

-The charm can be installed with the juju command:
+The charm can be installed with the `juju` command:

 ```bash
 juju deploy k8s --channel=latest/edge